bobwoodcock/confluence-tables/README.md

 ```
 # Define variables
 page_id = 377094384 # This is the PageId of the page that we want to update.
-Confluence.
-The id is a number in the URL.
 insert_list = [["Cathy Chatterly","Public Speaker"]] # This is the list of values we want to insert into the page.

 # Create confluence object and update the table with the values.